usnistgov/FIPS201/_FIPS201/frontend.md

 |Red|12F|{253, 27, 20}|{254, 92, 79}|{0, 90, 86, 0}|

 The colors in Table 4-2 can be mapped to the Pantone[^pantone] color cue; however, note that this will not produce an exact match.
-An agency or department may use the following Pantone mappings in cases where Table 4-2 scales are not available.
+An agency or department MAY use the following Pantone mappings in cases where Table 4-2 scales are not available.

 - Blue—630C